wonder15/Agent-Performance-Scraper/README.md

 # Agent-Performance-Scraper
-These scripts finds all addresses that were active in OMEN markets the last 30 DAYS and compiles their composite (net gain/loss for a given market) lifetime performance across all bets into a single excel file.
+These script [composite] finds all addresses that were active in OMEN markets the last 30 DAYS and compiles their composite (net gain/loss for a given market) lifetime performance across all bets into a single excel file.

 The OUTPUT of this script serves as the INPUT data for the weighted key word segregator script.